nufi-official/nufi/README.md

   </p>
 </p>

-This repository provides technical information relevant especially for Dapp developers wanting to integrate with NuFi.
+This repository provides documentation/resources for Dapp developers wanting to integrate with NuFi.

 ## Testnet extension